dy/piezo/docs/r&d.md

   - weirdly confusing, as if very important part is lost.
 Maybe just introduce elvis `a>b ? a=1` → `a<=b ?: a=1`
   - it has no definite returning type.
 What's the result of `(a ? b)`?
     ~+ `b` or `0`?
+    ~+ likely returning type is never going to be needed
   * return type is `0` or `typeof b`
-  - burdens `?` with semantic load, impeding other proposals like `try..catch` !?
+  - burdens `?` with semantic load, impeding other proposals like `try..catch` ~ there's a chance try..catch is not going to be needed !?
 What if `a ?! b`, which is essentially `!a ?: b`
     + no conflict with ternary `?:`
     - nah, wrong ordering, we inverse `a`, not `b`